swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Their problem: the model lives in a Jupyter Notebook, and they cannot ship it.

-**Your mission: help them improve the model and deploy it to the cloud.**
+Your mission: help them improve the model and deploy it to the cloud.
+-->

+You just joined a team of data scientists and ML engineers.

+**Their mission:** identify planets or moons from images.

+**Their problem:** the model is stuck in a Jupyter Notebook.

+**Your mission:** help them improve and deploy in production.

 ### The big picture